View Greater Boston Eruv in a larger map

 Westminster Extension

-• Newton Crowne Plaza, November 2010: The two Tzurot Ha-Pesah at the hotel allow guests to enter and exit the hotel on Shabbat when carrying only from the south side of the hotel (and not through the automatic electic doors at the main lobby entrance).
+• Newton: Four Points By Sheraton Hotel (as of November 2010): The two Tzurot Ha-Pesah at the hotel allow guests to enter and exit the hotel on Shabbat when carrying only from the south side of the hotel (and not through the automatic electic doors at the main lobby entrance).

 Crown Plaza